Luka Božić

-Luka Božić (born April 29, 1996) is a Croatian professional basketball player for Zadar of the Croatian League and the ABA League.
-Standing at 2.00 m, he plays at the small forward positions.
+Luka Božić (born April 29, 1996) is a Croatian professional basketball player for Coviran Granada of the Spanish Liga ACB.
+Standing at 2.00 m, he plays at the small forward position.

 Playing career

+Early years

 A native of Bjelovar, Croatia, Božić played in the second tier of Croatian basketball for KK Bjelovar until he was picked up by KK Zagreb, a member of the country's top-flight A-1 Liga, in 2014.
 He immediately established himself as a scoring threat, averaging 15.1 points a game in the 2014-15 campaign.
 In the 2015–16 season, Božić increased his scoring output to 17.3 points per contest, draining 48.4 percent of his shots taken (177-366) including 38.4 percent (61-159) from three-point range.
 In 2016–17, he emerged as the second-leading scorer of the A1 league, compiling averages of 22.2 points, 6.8 rebounds and 6.0 assists in 24 A1 contests, shooting 57.6 percent from inside the arc and 31.5 percent from three-point territory.

-In April 2017, Božić entered his name for the 2017 NBA Draft.
+In April 2017, Božić entered his name for the 2017 NBA draft.
 At the end of the June 12 NBA Draft deadline, he would be only one of 10 international underclassmen to officially hold his name for the NBA Draft that year.
 However, he was not drafted.

+Zadar (2017–2019)

-In September 2017 he signed a two-year contract with Zadar.
-In July 2021, he sighed with Široki.
+In September 2017, he signed a two-year contract with Zadar.
+Playing for Zadar, Božić was the rebounding leader in consecutive ABA League seasons (2017–18 and 2018–19 season), averaging 7.8 rebounds and 7.2 rebounds per game, respectively.

+Budućnost (2019–2020)

+For 2019–20 season, he signed with the Montenegrin club Budućnost.
+He had limited role in the club, averaging only 3.5 points and 1.5 rebounds over 15 games.
+He missed the entire 2020–21 season without a club.

+Široki (2021–2022)

+In July 2021, after one-year absence, he signed with the Bosnian-Herzegovian club Široki.
+Playing for Široki, Božić averaged 21.5 points and 7 rebounds over 13 ABA League Second Division games.

+Second stint with Zadar (2022–2024)

-In August 2022, Bozić returned to Zadar signing a short-term contract with a possibility of renewal.
+In August 2022, Božić returned to Zadar signing a short-term contract with a possibility of renewal.
+Over 2022–23 season, Božić averaged 22 points, 9.8 rebounds and 6.4 assists over 25 ABA League regular season games.
+For his performances, he was named the ABA League MVP and the ABA League Ideal Starting Five.
+Zadar was eliminated in the quarterfinals of the Playoffs series by Crvena zvezda.

+During the 2023–24 season, Božić continued with performances from the last season, averaging 19.8 points, 7.8 rebounds and 6.3 assists over 27 games.
+In April 2024, he was once again named the ABA League MVP (second season in a row) and the ABA League Ideal Starting Five.
+However, Zadar was once again eliminated in the quarterfinals of the Playoffs series, this time by his former team Budućnost.